 Make friends, develop leadership skills and spend a gap semester in Asia, Africa or Latin America.

 Choose from international internship, volunteer or study abroad programs around the world.

-USA Gap Year Fair
+EF Gap Year

 Offered throughout Asia and Southeast Asia, Australia and New Zealand, and Central and South America, these programs emphasize leadership development, outdoor and wilderness education, volunteer and service learning opportunities, and sustainability.

 Art History Abroad

 Explore the connections between art, music, literature, history and philosophy while traveling throughout Italy.

 Carpe Diem provides three-month and yearlong gap programs focused on community, cultural immersion, service learning and adventure.

 National Outdoor Leadership School